EstimatedEst. Read Time: 16 minutes

 Also, research has shown that there’s a rate dependency on how fast you move through the concentric curl portion of the lift.
 When we go slower, the brachialis has more activation.

-Of course, you still want to load this as heavy as you can to try to get more of that size and development.
+Of course, you still want to load this with as much heavy weight as you can to try to get more of that size and development.
 But don’t allow the load to cause you to swing the weight up, because you’re going to defeat the purpose of what we’re trying to do here.

 I’ve given you my best dumbbell exercise selections for your biceps, regardless of which goal you’re training for.
 The fact is, you can still build massive arms and a strong upper body, even if you don’t have a full gym at your disposal.
+All you need is a pair of dumbbells to get an effective biceps workout at home.

-All of my exercise selections are based on science to arm you with the best of the best, no matter the purpose or goal you have in your training.
+All of my exercise selections are based on science to arm you with the best of the best, no matter the purpose or goal you have in your training plan.
 We call it ‘putting the science back in strength’.
 I do that in every one my ATHLEAN programs.
 To get the best workouts, exercise videos and pro tips, use our Program Selector to see which program is best for your current training goals!

 Program Selector ==> See which program best fits your goals